nethesem/ArcticSlime/README.md

 ![Photo of Arctic Board Render](./images/Arctic-BoardRender.png)

 ## Miscellaneous versions

+The Arctic "XL" version has an extended footprint to fit the ubiqutous 18650, which may be useful for people who either want the high-capacity that 18650 can offer, or if they're unable to obtain other cell sizes.
+It has tabs sticking out to accomodate this, but is still likely one of the smallet and simplest 18650 trackers available.

 Development prototypes used the C3 Supermini ESP board, which further reduces the size of the tracker.
 However, the supermini has an extremely poor antenna, limiting the range of the tracker to "within a few meters of your router" for reliable performance.
 As such I made the final version slightly bigger for a D1 Mini.
 But if you want to build the Supermini version and have a solution to the antenna, the files are available in the Misc Versions folder.